paulmillr/noble-curves/README.md

 Curves continue their original work.
 The single-feature packages changed their direction towards providing minimal 4kb implementations of cryptography, which means they have less features.

-Upgrading from noble-secp256k1 2.0 or noble-ed25519 2.0: no changes, libraries are compatible.

-Upgrading from noble-secp256k1 1.7:

 - `getPublicKey`
   - now produce 33-byte compressed signatures by default